Dance Instructor Bios

 Lydia Havener began dancing at the age of 4 with training including ballet, pointe, jazz, modern, tap and hip-hop.
 She studied at Cleveland City Dance under the training of Courtney Laves-Mearini, Mark Otloski, Andrea Blankstein-Otloski, Heather Young and Jason Wang.
 She was a member of the pre-professional company, City Ballet of Cleveland, where she performed in soloist and corps roles in productions such as Swan Lake, Paquita, the Nutcracker, Coppelia, Les Sylphides and Sleeping Beauty.
 She has had the privilege of participating and performing in Regional Dance America (RDA) and training under many reputable teachers throughout her time there.
 After graduating from high school, Lydia trained with and graduated from AMTC (Actors, Models and Talent for Christ) in dancing, acting and modeling.
 She attended summer school at New York Conservatory for Dramatic Arts for film & acting as well as worked for Disney Cruise Line as a performer on the Disney Magic.
 Lydia has continued to teach all levels of ballet and other forms of dance as well as perform as a guest artist with credits that include soloist work in the Nutcracker.
 She has thoroughly enjoyed teaching, directing and choreographing at Holmes Center for the Arts and loves interacting with parents and students as the Director of the Student Division.

 Haley Ervin is the tumbling director and a tap and jazz instructor for the Holmes Center for the Arts.
 She began taking dance at age 3 at Jenyce's School of Dance in Millersburg, OH.
 She trained in gymnastics, tap, hip-hop, jazz, and ballet.
 While there, she competed in many dance competitions including Dance Master's of Ohio.
 She was also an assistant teacher for Jenyce for 5 years.
 Haley cheered at West Holmes High School lettering in varsity for two years.
 Haley has taught dance and tumbling for Holmes Center for the Arts since its beginnings and through her leadership, care for her students, and knowledge, she has helped to build a strong program.
-This year she created the Holmes Center for the Arts Elite Tumbling Performance Group which performs at local basketball games and other venues.
-In addition to teaching dance, Haley is a cosmetologist at Village Hairworks in Shreve and recently married her high school sweetheart.
+Haley created the Holmes Center for the Arts Elite Tumbling Company and Jr. Tumbling Company which performs at local basketball games and other venues.
+In addition to teaching dance, Haley is a cosmetologist and is married to her high school sweetheart.